nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

         "capabilityInvocation": true
     }

-The request above instruct the node to create a new DID and DID Document.
+The request above instructs the node to create a new DID and DID Document.
 The DID Document will be published to all other nodes.
 The node will generate a new keypair and store it in the crypto backend.
 The options above will instruct the node to allow the DID Document to be changed by itself (``selfControl = true AND capabilityInvocation = true``) and that the DID can be used to issue credentials (``assertionMethod = true``).
 If all is well, the node will respond with a DID Document similar to: